robmclarty/cred/README.md

 # Got Cred?

-Cred is a simpler authentication and authorization middleware for express apps which uses JSON Web Tokens.
+Cred is a flexible authentication and authorization middleware for express apps which uses JSON Web Tokens.
 It is meant to be unobtrusive and let you decide where data is stored, how cred(entials) are determined to be valid, and what the structure of the JWT's payload looks like.

-All you need to do is give cred a function which takes parameters from the request's body, validates them, and then returns an object literal which will become the payload of the JWTs returned by the system.
+All you need to do is give Cred a function which takes parameters from the request's body, validates them, and then returns an object literal which will become the payload of the JWTs returned by the system.